wishal03/jsr-feedr/project-02.md

 ### Project Feedback + Evaluation

-Students will fork the "feedr" application and commit their code as they complete pieces of functionality.
+Students will fork the `feedr` application and commit their code as they complete pieces of functionality.

 The instructional team will grade each technical requirement and provide a